What is Culpable Negligence?

 Injunctions (restraining orders), while not a criminal charge, will bar a person from any form of contact with the filer.
 All a person is required to do to obtain this kind of restraining order is to prove or claim that they were the victim of violence or are at a reasonable risk for violence.
 A violation of a restraining order can result in additional criminal charges.
 With the right help, an injunction can be appealed and possibly even stopped.

-Simple Battery Charges
+Simple Battery & Aggravated Battery Charges in FL

 However, “mutual combat,” such as a fist fight where both parties were willingly engaged in the altercation, is a valid defense to battery charges under Florida law.